17 December 2024

 You can view information on listed buildings on the RBC website: Conservation areas & listed buildings.

-A lot of planning applications have been made recently for 5G masts, across Reading, ranging from 15 to 20 metres high.
-Many have been refused by RBC.
-Several appeals have been dismissed, with one Inspector writing that:
+Around 2023-24, many planning applications were made for 5G masts, across Reading, ranging from 15 to 20 metres high.
+Many were refused by RBC.
+Several appeals dismissed, with one Inspector writing that:

 The main issue in the appeal is the effect of the siting and appearance of the proposed development on the character and appearance of the locality, and if any harm would occur, whether this is outweighed by the need for the installation to be sited as proposed taking into account any suitable alternatives.

-Given the local interest, we have compiled a Summary of the Main Issues to consider for each application, and a list of recent 5G Mast Planning Applications North of the River, which include links to the full application details.
+Given the local interest, we compiled a Summary of the Main Issues to consider for each application, and a list of some 5G Mast Planning Applications North of the River, which include links to the full application details.

 Using Town & Country Planning legislation, local planning authorities are able to protect trees of amenity value by way of a Tree Preservation Order, commonly referred to as a "TPO".
 This is particularly important when specimen trees are under threat of inappropriate work, damage or felling.
 TPOs are highly significant in determining planning applications.
 Planning Officers can apply provisional TPOs to sites where a planning application is under consideration.
 The Natural Environment Team in the Planning Department deals with trees.